-COM-103 Introduction to Communication Studies: Theory and Practice 3 credits
+COM-103 Introduction to Communication Studies: Theory and Practice

-Open to freshmen only.
-Provides a foundation for the study in the field of human communication.
-The course is designed, but not limited to, helping first year communication and journalism majors gain a broad understanding about the discipline while introducing them to fundamental communication theories, principles, concepts, terms, and issues.
+Provides a foundation for the study of communication across the discipline.
+Open to freshmen only, it is designed to assist the first year student majoring in communication or journalism to gain a broad understanding of the scope and breadth of the field.
+Fundamental communication theories, principles, concepts, terms, and issues are introduced.

-COM-104S Introduction to Speech Communication 0-3 credits
+COM-104S Introduction to Speech Communication